-Above: Dave Chappelle.
-Photo by John Bauld This file is licensed under the Creative Commons Attribution 2.0 Generic license.
+Above: Drake performing.
+Photo by The Come Up Show.
+This file is licensed under the Creative Commons Attribution 2.5 Generic license.

 The Family of Jean-Michel Basquiat Announces Sir David Adjaye OBE as Exhibition Designer for Jean-Michel Basquiat: King Pleasure©, Also Reveals Details of the Exhibition’s Themes and Environments Opens April 9, 2022 at the NYC Landmark Starrett-Lehigh Building

 The family of Jean-Michel Basquiat has announced that renowned architect Sir David Adjaye OBE will serve as the Exhibition Designer for Jean-Michel Basquiat: